10 EASY EXPERT HACKS TO HELP YOU DECLUTTER AT HOME

 Think about which room, area or type of item you spend most of your time tidying, clearing up and generally looking after.

-3. Try decluttering somewhere that will make you feel good
+#3 Try an area that will make you feel good

 I started with decluttering my wardrobe.
 I was getting more and more fed up with looking like something that the cat had dragged in.
 I had a wardrobe full of clothes but didn’t wear about 80% of them and I could never find anything to wear each morning.
 So, I’d end up reaching for the jeans and sweater at the top of the pile, again.